Car Accident Damages

 A dedicated attorney can determine the value of the case for non-economic damages.
 The result is up to the jury to decide what a persuasive attorney can convince a jury as a reasonable recovery based on the method that they present.

-After a car accident case in Nampa, a person can look to recover compensation for their lost wages, medical bills, their future medical care, mental anguish and pain and suffering.
+After a car accident case, a person can epect to recover compensation for their lost wages, medical bills, their future medical care, mental anguish and pain and suffering.

 A damage cap limits the amount of damages an individual could recover in a case and is set by the state.

-In Idaho, the damage cap is approximately $350,000 for pain and suffering on top of their medical bills and other costs.
+In Idaho, the damage cap is approximately $350,000 for pain and suffering on top of a person’s medical bills and other costs.

 What are Punitive Damages?